Skip to content

 Revenue Estimating Notes

-The Bureau of Labor Statistics estimates that overtime and premium pay makes up about 1.0 percent of total compensation, or about 1.4 percent of salaries and wages.
-Holding that ratio constant over the 10-year window, that totals to about $1.8 trillion in overtime and premium pay.
+The Bureau of Labor Statistics estimates that overtime and premium pay makes up about 3.0 percent of total compensation, or about 4.2 percent of salaries and wages.
+Holding that ratio constant over the 10-year window, that totals to about $5.7 trillion in overtime and premium pay.
+By holding the ratio constant, we do not incorporate the effect of a recent Biden administration rule change to expand overtime pay to a larger segment of employees, and assume this rule is reversed under a second Trump administration.

 By holding the ratio of overtime pay to total compensation constant, we exclude any behavioral shifting to increase overtime hours worked or to reclassify compensation arrangements to qualify for overtime pay—and the incentive for such behavior would be strong.